 The Palace of the Grand Master of the Knights of Rhodes *and breathe* and its surrounding buildings were (forgive me for saying) SO Game of Thrones – namely King’s Landing without the cliff and the Lannisters.

-I feel nostalgic for medieval summer days that I never even experienced 😦
+It made me feel nostalgic for medieval summer days that I never even experienced 😦

 The Atlantic ocean cannot go ignored – calm but alive, turquoise but crystal clear and cold but soothing – it’s visible from many of the cities corners.